diegooppitz/js-playground/weather-app/README.md

 ## Getting Started

-First, run the development server:
+**First, for this app works, you will need an API_KEY here from weatherapi.com** After that run the development server:

 ```bash
 npm run dev